 Bravery.
 That’s what it took to build this kit.
 It didn’t come right away but eventually, I pulled it together and hammered out the complex livery.
 I wanted to build a first gen Golf, the MKI, and picking up a race car version seemed like a good idea at the time.
 Initially, I had intended to build it into a “street” car version to avoid the painstaking masking and decal work necessary to finish a box stock build.

-I had helped my son finish a project where he wanted several colors.
+While the Golf sat and waited, I helped my son finish a project that he wanted in several colors.
 I realized it was my chance to practice masking for a multi-color paint job.
 It worked out well and I felt like a had a little more confidence…except I didn’t.
-The fan of colors passed over fender flairs, windows, body trim, etc. How could I possibly expect to paint it and not have it bleed?
+On the Golf, the fan of colors passed over fender flairs, windows, body trim, etc. How could I possibly expect to paint it and not have it bleed?

 Early spring 2018, I decided it was time for no other reason than I needed to be brave and do it regardless of the outcome.
 I would start from the bottom and work my way up.
 For the paint along the roof and hood, I took several measurements, marked the body and masked.
 For the sides, I used the box art and did my best to run the tape in the right direction.
 Speaking of tape, I used Tamiya’s new thin vinyl masking tape.
 The tape made it easier to work around the challenges on the body.
 As added insurance, I started each color by spraying clear coat along the tape’s edge.
 The idea was that any paint bleed would be clear and seal the gaps.

 After spraying the red, and seeing how well it worked, I found the confidence and motivation to finish this project!
 I used the same idea with each color, spray the clear, then follow with color.
 If I had to do it again, I would start with the yellow and work to the red.
-I had to spray a thin coat of primer to make the color even.
+The yellow paint was more transparent and I had to spray a thin coat of primer to make the color even.
 Once I finished spraying the yellow, I wet sanded the whole body to remove the ridges left by the masking and sealed it with a coat of clear.
 I was stunned by the amount of tape I used through this process!

 The next brave step was applying the decals.
 I’ve always had bad luck with Tamiya decals.
 Once I dug into the work, I was able to quickly finish applying the decals.
 Although not perfect, I was still pleasantly surprised by the results.
 After a day or two, I sealed the decals with a couple of coats of clear.